jo-silicus/mytestrep1/README.md

 # execmap
 Repository for execmap

+# Source
-Source folder contains eclipse project
+This folder contains eclipse project

+# Other
-Other folder contains
+This folder contains
   a.
 Database - DB dump from test instance
   b.
 Documents - Design documents
   c.
 Running - copy of existing test instance binary setup